statisticspoland/sdg-indicators-pl/en/o_sdg.md

   <br><br><br></p>
   <p><b>Archive:</b></p>
+  p><a target="_blank" href="https://ec.europa.eu/eurostat/en/web/products-catalogues/-/KS-02-18-827">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context</a></p>
   <p><a target="_blank" href="https://ec.europa.eu/eurostat/web/products-catalogues/-/KS-01-17-796?inheritRedirect=true&redirect=%2Feurostat%2Fweb%2Fsdi%2Fpublications">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context</a></p>

   <hr>